Skip to main content

 Without a TRC for the local ISD, the appliance cannot receive and validate topology information and therefore there will be no SCION connectivity.

-Refer to TRC handling on how to provision the TRC.
+Refer to TRC handling for details on installing a TRC.

 AS certificate missing or expired